coin-or/SHOT/README.md

 - Lundell, A., Kronqvist, J. and Westerlund, T. Proceedings of the XIII Global Optimization Workshop GOW’16 (2016). http://apolo.dps.uminho.pt/gow16/Proceedings_GOW16.pdf#page=112

 See the INSTALL file for installation instructions.

+The GAMS interface is contributed by Stefan Vigerske, GAMS Software GmbH.